Signed Into Law

 Which agencies enforce SB746?

-SB746 is enforced by Texas Probate Courts and County Courts at Law exercising probate jurisdiction.
+SB746 is enforced by County Courts at Law exercising probate jurisdiction and Texas Probate Courts.

 Q

-The compliance urgency for SB746 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB746 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q